satyasaran/BurgerEvoPINN/README.md

 # PINN_for_Non_Linear_PDE_in_Blood_Flow
 # Deep Learning Based Solution of Nonlinear Partial Differential Equations Arising in the Process of Arterial Blood flow
- Bivas Bhaumik, Soumen De, and Satyasaran Changdar Paper is Under review in Mathematics and Computers in Simulation
+ Bivas Bhaumik, Soumen De, and Satyasaran Changdar:
+ Paper is Under review in Mathematics and Computers in Simulation

 This work introduces a Python implementation using DeepXDE, a deep learning library for solving partial differential equations (PDEs).
 The proposed deep learning approach analyzes perturbations in arterial blood flow,